 - Apartment building.
 As a landlord, an apartment building is more work than a single-family home or condo because you will have to manage multiple tenants instead of just one person or family.
 However, apartment buildings tend to produce higher returns than other rental property types.

 - A mixed-use property contains both commercial and residential property.
 Commercial spaces include stores, offices, restaurants, etc., while residential areas include apartments such as these Miami apartments and condos.
 Because you do not have to work with tenants all the time, there is not as much work involved in managing mixed-use properties as in the case of other types of rental property.
-However, the returns are also lower than with different types.
+However, the returns are also lower than those of different types.

 - Another type of property you can use as a rental is a mobile home.
 Mobile homes are not ideal for beginner landlords because they are more expensive to maintain than other properties.